EMC China Lab

 2. Mechanical Performance Testing: Evaluate the mechanical strength and stability of the medical device, such as tensile, compression, bending, and torsion tests, to ensure it does not break or fail under normal use conditions.

-3. Operational Performance Evaluation: Test the operational performance of the medical device, such as buttons, switches, and adjustment devices, to ensure they are easy to operate and comply with ergonomic principles.
+3. Operational Performance Evaluation: Test the operational performance of the medical device, such as buttons, switches, and adjustment devices, to ensure they are easy to operate and comply with ergonoMIC principles.

 Chemical Performance Testing